gavollink/cleanpath/README.md

 ## TODO

+I'm thinking about an elegant way to deal with LD_FLAGS settings... where ' -L' precedes the folder to verify.
+Or CC_FLAGS where a ' -I' precedes a directory.
+There are a few places in my workflow where this would come in handy.

 I haven't used csh since the 90s, but it is possible that for this to be useful under csh, some big adjustements might need to be made.
 If someone asks, I can probably make that happen.